 The MOU was updated in 1992 and the RSS acquired juridical status in March 1996 by way of the Treaty which was signed in St. Georges, Grenada.

-The memorandum made provisions for a fast-moving non-bureaucratic organization which could react to the security needs of Member States if requested.
+The memorandum made provisions for a fast-moving non-bureaucratic organisation which could develop and coordinate joint efforts among its Member States to the security needs of its common domestic space if requested.
 This was first demonstrated in October 1983 when, together with the military forces of the United States of America and Jamaica, the RSS deployed troops to Grenada to restore democracy after a period of political upheaval.
 This intervention would have been impossible without the mutual cooperation and understanding which is characteristic of the Regional Security System response mechanism found in the Memorandum of Understanding and later on in the Treaty Establishing the RSS.
 The Regional Security System is a “hybrid” organisation, in that its security forces comprise both military and police personnel who remain under the command of their respective Heads.

 "STRENGTH THROUGH UNITY".

 While the achievements of the past are celebrated, RSS acknowledges the paradigm shift in the definition of security and prioritisation of threats affecting